-Just like the Spinners and the Kwikfish, slow and low is how you want to fish a spoon.
+Just like the Spinners and the Kwikfish, slow and low is how you want to fish a spoon in moving water.

-The way I fish steelhead spoons is to cast it across and slightly upriver and then let the spoon drift freely for 5 to 10 feet to get it down.
+The way I fish steelhead spoons now is to cast it across and slightly upriver and then let the spoon drift freely for about 5 to 10 feet to get it down.
 The slower and shallower the water the less I let it sink.
 Heavier spoons also sink faster than light spoons so you will need to adjust accordingly.
 Once the spoon is just a little bit downriver from me I will lower my rod tip and start a super slow retrieve.

 Move down and repeat those steps.
 If a steelhead hits the spoon it will be hard and fast so you won’t have problems detecting a strike.

-Spoons like the Krocodile spoon below I will sometimes jig or jump the spoon across the bottom.
-This involves letting it sink longer and then retrieving very slow and once I hit bottom I will lift the tip of my rood a few feet and slowly reel until it hits the bottom and again and then I lift the tip of the rod and repeat.
+When using spoons like the Krocodile spoon below I will sometimes jig or jump the spoon across the bottom.
+This involves letting it sink longer and then retrieving it very slowly and once I hit the bottom I will lift the tip of my rod a few feet and slowly reel until it hits the bottom again and then I lift the tip of the rod and repeat.
 This has been an amazing tactic for me for lots of fish.

 Best Spoon Color For Steelhead

 The best color spoons for steelhead fishing in rivers are usually silver and silver with a color combination.
-Fishing with silver is often the most effective color in most river conditions because the silver flash and wobble of a spoon can resemble the baitfish that they see out in the lake or ocean.
+Fishing with silver is often the most effective color in most river conditions because the silver flash and wobble of a spoon can resemble the baitfish that the steelhead sees out in the lake or ocean.

 I also use combinations of silver with green and blue.
-In dirty water I will use bright colors like chartreuse and hot orange or pink.
+In dirty water, I will use bright colors like chartreuse and hot orange or pink.
 Every river is different, so don’t be afraid to try out golds and reds as well.

 Some spoons even come in a glow in the dark finish and they can be really good for day and night fishing.